 Daniel Z. Naymark

-Daniel has experience in a broad range of commercial and civil disputes and regulatory matters, including commercial and shareholder disputes, securities matters, insolvency, administrative law, employment law and general civil litigation.
+Daniel has experience in a broad range of commercial and civil disputes and regulatory matters, including contract and shareholder disputes, securities matters, insolvency, administrative law, employment law and general civil litigation.
 He has appeared before all levels of court in Ontario.

 In 2015, Daniel started Naymark Law after practicing for over five years at Lax O’Sullivan Lisus Gottlieb LLP, a Bay Street litigation boutique frequently ranked among Canada’s top litigation practices.
 Prior to that, Daniel clerked for the judges of the Ontario Superior Court of Justice in Toronto and practiced at a large, full-service Bay Street firm.

 Having worked with the best of the bench and the bar, Daniel realized a long-time personal ambition by establishing his own practice.
 In doing so, he follows an entrepreneurial path charted by many of the country’s great advocates.

 Daniel holds a J.D.
 (2008) from the University of Toronto, Faculty of Law, where he served on the student government body and volunteered at the student-run Legal Aid clinic, and a B.A.
 (2004) in economics and philosophy from Huron College at Western University, where he was honoured for his contributions to the student community.